ayushraj45/bizmitra_ai_backend/README.md

 BizMitra AI Backend includes a scheduling engine to keep conversations and workflows moving.

-- **Scheduled jobs**
+- **Scheduled appointments**
-  - Time‑based tasks to trigger follow‑up messages, check‑ins, reminders, or campaign steps.
+  - Schedules and reschedules appointments/events with potential cusotmers on business's Google Calendar

 - **Configuration‑driven behavior**
   - Schedules and triggers can be tied to workspace configuration, making automation behavior customizable per client.